 "...
-ONE OF THE MOST TALENTED MUSICIANS TO OME OUT OF BRAZIL IN RECENT YEARS ..."
+ONE OF THE MOST TALENTED MUSICIANS TO COME OUT OF BRAZIL IN RECENT YEARS ..."

-Samuel Martinelli is a musician, producer, and educator based in New York City with a Master Degree in Jazz Studies by the City University of New York - Queens College - He was the drummer for the multi Grammy-nominated trumpet player Claudio Roditi group for about three years, and recorded his own album as a leader featuring the master trumpet player.
+Sam Martinelli is a musician, producer, and educator based in New York City with a Master Degree in Jazz Studies from the City University of New York.

-He has shared the stage and studio with great names in Brazilian music and jazz, names like Alcione, Hendrik Meurkens, Marcus McLaurine, Ken Peplowski, Russell Malone, Kenia, Peter Washington, John DiMartino, Itaiguara Brandão, Helio Alves, to name a few
+He has shared the stage and studio with renowned names in Brazilian Jazz, such as Ken Peplowski, Alcione, Hendrik Meurkens, Marcus McLaurine, Russell Malone, Kenia, Peter Washington, John DiMartino, and Helio Alves.

 He was a member of Claudio Roditi’s group from 2017 to 2020, during which Roditi referred to him as “… one of the most talented musicians to come out of Brazil in recent years.”